Manage BranchCache in Windows Server Essentials

 There are three basic scenarios for using BranchCache with a remote server:

-Your Windows Server Essentials server is hosted in Windows Azure.
+Your Windows Server Essentials server is hosted in Microsoft Azure.

 Your Windows Server Essentials server is hosted in the datacenter of a third-party service provider.